 In iOS 11, we have got many important updates like revamped control center, smarter Siri and multitasking abilities on iPads, In this blog, I will discuss only those updates that are most likely to impact testing of mobile apps.

-1. Removal of Facebook & Twitter integration: With iOS 11 update, Apple has removed first party support for Facebook and Twitter, that were earlier integrated at system level.
-Previously, adding these accounts would function as a single sign-on for other apps that might require them.
-So, in case your Mobile App has social login feature that uses Facebook/Twitter accounts, then it is recommended to test it and ensure that users are still able to login via web-view or native app (if installed).
+1. Removal of Facebook & Twitter integration: With iOS 11 update, Apple has removed first party support for Facebook and Twitter, which were earlier integrated at system level.
+Previously, adding these accounts would function as a single sign-on for other apps.
+But that support is removed now.
+So, in case your Mobile App has Facebook/Twitter login feature, then it is recommended to test it and ensure that users are still able to login via web-view or native app (if installed).

 2. Location permission updates: iOS 11 has significant changes on how location permissions are presented to user.
-In previous iOS versions, developers could choose which location permissions they wanted to request from.
+In previous iOS versions, developers could choose which location permissions they wanted to show.
 Most of the Apps used to ask for ‘Always allow’ permission.
-However with iOS 11, all options will options will automatically appear.
-Now user can also opt for ‘Only While using the App’ instead of ‘Always Allow’.
+However with iOS 11, all three options will automatically appear.
+User can also opt for ‘Only While using the App’ instead of ‘Always Allow’.
 While this might not be important for all apps, but it can definitely impact functioning of GPS and fitness tracking apps if users choose unintended option.

 In addition to above, iOS 11 users will be notified If any App is excessively using GPS in background.
 So, it is better to ensure that App is only using GPS when required.

 3. App Explanation for Location permissions: Along with three options discussed above for permission dialogue, user will also be displayed “App explanation” for all different location permission options (Always vs When-in-use).
 So it is important to ensure that developers have added proper “App explanations” for both these options.
 Because with iOS 11 ‘App explanation’ for both options will start displaying now which were not displaying previously.
 Any dummy data added could look really ugly on permission dialogue!